RedHatGov/rhmap-workshops/docs/www/4.2/default/nodejs_weather_module.md

 {"msg":"Hello World"}
 ```

 Now we can remove *'/hello'* and add *'/weather'*.
 You will now get a query of the local weather in Washington D.C.
+You can paste the results in a website like https://jsonformatter.curiousconcept.com/ to see them in a nicer format.
 {% highlight JSON %}
 {
    "coord":{